proxima-one/docs/Introduction.md

 ## Benefits

 - **Security**
 Instead of relying on the consensus or trust of another data provider, the security of the data on Proxima is gauranteed by the blockchain that the developer uses.

 - **Lower latency**
-Since queries do not need ..
+Queries in blockchains

 - **Lower cost**
-Instead of needing large clusters to run consensus on individual queries.
+Traditional approaches for data delivery, require large clusters of nodes to run consensus on individual queries.
+This is ineffective, and lowers the security.
+Through Proxima, each query does not need trust because it can be audited.
+This lowers the cost to serve a query to match traditional standards.
+Furthermore, it does not need trust so it opens up the ability to serve data which can further drop the price.

 ## Stakeholders
 *There exist three major stakeholders in the Proxima ecosystem.*